 Hi folks.
 I’m Chris Armstrong (Ph.D., Duke University), church historian, educator, currently founding director of Opus: The Art of Work at Wheaton College, Wheaton, IL

 This blog is structured around three courses I’ve taught at Bethel Seminary.
-The first is a book, the second will be a book soon, and the third I hope will be a book too:
+The first is a book, the second will be a book soon, and the third may be a book some day too: